dopplerchase/ai2es_schooner_hpc/docs/source/index.rst

 Machine Learning, more specifically deep learning, is accelerated by the use of GPUs.
 Thus, as part of AI2ES there are a suite of computational nodes that have GPUs available for AI2ES members to use.
-More specifically, we currently have a total of 2 V100s (32 GB of RAM each) and 18 A100s (40 GB of RAM each).
+More specifically, we currently have a total of 2 V100s (32 GB of RAM each), 18 A100s (40 GB of RAM each) and 4 H100s (80 GB of RAM each).
 Unfortunately, there is a bit of a learning curve to get up to speed with efficent use of these computing resources, so this guide is intended to support everyone trying to learn how to use them.
 If you have any specific questions, please feel free to reach out to me, Randy Chase, by email (randy.chase 'at' colostate 'dot' edu) or in our AI2ES Slack (either directly, or in the #schooner channel).